 WinRM must be able to start and TLS 1.2 must be enabled.

-An Administrator privileged login must be provided for enrollment.
+An Administrator-privileged login for remote access must be provided for enrollment.

 Remote Desktop sessions must be enabled.

 For servers joined to customer Active Directory, AD DNS service must be configured with Rackspace DNS forwarders.
 Contact your account team for details.

 For servers joined to customer Active Directory, any group policy settings active for the servers being enrolled in Guest OS Services must not conflict with or revert any of the changes being made during or after enrollment.

 - Remote SSH logins for the user credential provided must be allowed.

 - A root privileged login must be provided for enrollment.

 - A valid repo must be configured for dependent package installation.